 Publishers claim that in the days when primary school education was not free, they recorded very good sales.
 In these days of Free Primary Education, the Kenya Institute of Education, a government agency, writes the syllabus, and selects book to cover the curriculum.
 This includes supplementary readers which are storybooks.
 Selected books are listed in ‘the Orange Book’ and Head teachers are expected to make a selection from that Orange book only.
 Since parents have shifted the burden of buying schoolbooks to the government, Publishers claim that if a book is not in the Orange book it is doomed to poor sales.

-40 years of waiting!
+40 Years of Waiting!

 Even when a publisher takes two or more years to pay you, after you have bared all your problems, expect no interest.
 The lesson here is that a writer has to be a very thick-skinned mammal.
 But if you think you carry the record of waiting for a publication, think again.
 L.S.B.
 Leakey had his books on The Southern Kikuyu published 40 years after the manuscript was first offered for publication.
 He was dead by then, and some of the trees he mentioned in Kikuyu cannot be identified because even his Kikuyu agemates who would have helped had all died with the knowledge.

 One has to put in some marketing to get the book to the place where it is needed and to let the potential buyers know.
-Established publishers have salesmen and vans to scour the country, but when you have only one book, you might as well do it yourself.
+Established publishers have salesmen and vans to scour the country, but when you have self-published only one book, you might as well do it yourself.
 Note also that the sales from a single book will not sustain you so you still need another job.
-The solution is to keep self-publishing so that one day you can have salesmen and hopefully a van.
+The solution is to keep on self-publishing so that one day you can have salesmen and hopefully a van.

 Promotion should be much more than attending bookfares